Pink Corazon Purple Heart

 This trailing perennial is grown for its foliage; attractive plum purple leaves are dramatically striped with vivid rose pink; low maintenance, and excellent for containers or massed as groundcover

-Pink Corazon Purple Heart's attractive pointy leaves remain plum purple in color with prominent rose stripes throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Pink Corazon Purple Heart's attractive pointy leaves remain plum purple in color with prominent rose stripes throughout the year on a plant with a trailing habit of growth.

 Pink Corazon Purple Heart is an herbaceous evergreen perennial with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.